 - 2. The aim of the 2018-21 business plan was to create a museum: - that was focused on community engagement, particularly with groups from disadvantaged areas, minorities and vulnerable groups - with a strong emphasis on promoting health, well-being, education and lifelong learning - that is resilient and positioned to capitalise on funding opportunities. - 3.
 By the end of 2021 the ambition was for the museum to be delivering high-quality and meaningful community projects, particularly with people from disadvantaged areas, minorities and with vulnerable groups.
 The museum's work would have a growing emphasis on health, well-being, education and lifelong learning.
-It would be a more resilient museum, capitalising on funding opportunities from sector funding bodies, and generating increased income through retail, hires and events.
+It would be a more resilient museum, capitalising on funding opportunities from sector funding bodies, and generating increased income through retail, hires and events. - 4.
+The museum has achieved or exceeded the majority of the outcomes:

-2018- 21 Target Outcome Aim One: Entrepreneurial incom nuseum will have diversified its le streams and increased the of earned income A full review of income opportunities was undertaken.
+2018-21 Target Outcome Aim One: Entrepreneurial The museum will have diversified its income streams and increased the level of earned income A full review of income opportunities was undertaken.
 Benchmarked fees and charges, new income streams through ArtUK and shop products were introduced.
 Prior to Covid-19, up to March 2020, earned income had increased 45% on the 2017-18 baseline figures.
 Since reopening in May 2021 income has exceeded 2017-18 levels as well.
 Although income has increased, due to Covid-19, it has not been consistent from year-to-year.
 Since 2018 the museum has benefited from £168,000 of Museum and Schools Programme funding from Arts Council England and the Department for Education.
-It has also secured £689,945 of grants (including CRF2) and received £57,850 in-kind support from partner organisations. establ high-c nuseum will have an lished regular programme of quality work experience ments for secondary schools, The museum's activity programme increased dramatically - there have been over 280 in-person and over 200 digital activities since 2017-18. includ and ex for hig ing Special Education Needs, xternally funded placements gher education providers A new school's work experience programme was introduced, and the museum hosted placements from the Supported Education Department at Sussex Coast College, University of Sussex and University of Leicester.
-These programmes will resume in 2022. volunt nuseum will have a robust teering programme supporting ork of the museum team.
+It has also secured £689,945 of grants (including CRF2) and received £57,850 in-kind support from partner organisations.
+The museum will have an established regular programme of high-quality work experience placements for secondary schools, The museum's activity programme increased dramatically - there have been over 280 in-person and over 200 digital activities since 2017-18. including Special Education Needs, and externally funded placements for higher education providers A new school's work experience programme was introduced, and the museum hosted placements from the Supported Education Department at Sussex Coast College, University of Sussex and University of Leicester.
+These programmes will resume in 2022.
+The museum will have a robust volunteering programme supporting the work of the museum team.
 Volunteer numbers have risen from 2 to an average of 15 on a weekly basis.
 The volunteers have helped support a range of projects and research activities.